-Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.
+Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Discipline and termination

-No; however, the common law rule regarding “just cause” termination requires employers to undertake an investigation and present any allegations to the employee so that he or she can provide an explanation.
+No; however, the common law rule regarding 'just cause' termination requires employers to undertake an investigation and present any allegations to the employee so that he or she can provide an explanation.

 Notice period.
 Canada is not an at-will jurisdiction.
 Therefore, on termination without cause, employees must be provided with notice of termination or pay in lieu.
 This entitlement may be included in a contract.
 If not, in Alberta, the Employment Standards Code sets a minimum notice entitlement ranging between one and eight weeks depending on length of service.
 The common law provides a greater right to notice as well.

 In an employment contract, the employer and employee can agree to the employee’s entitlements on termination, as long as those entitlements satisfy the minimum requirements under applicable employment standards legislation.